ChetHarrison/jsdoccer/README.md

 ### What You Need To Know About ASTs

 An AST or Abstract Syntax Tree is a typed representation of valid code.
-Esprima will parse ASTs from valid ECMAScript and ESCodeGen provides an "inverse" operation that will generate valid ECMAScript from Esprima ASTs.
+Esprima will parse valid ECMAScript and generate an AST.
+ESCodeGen provides an "inverse" operation that will generate valid ECMAScript from Esprima ASTs.

 Esprima will parse this: